raramayo/Fasta_GFF3_Equalizer_Bash/README.md

 ## Motivation

-The main motivation for creating this script was to be able topre-process both transcriptome and proteome FASTA files before subjecting them to computational analysis.
+The main motivation for creating this script was to be able to pre-process both transcriptome and proteome FASTA files before subjecting them to computational analysis.

 This script was developed because transcriptome and protein files